Fact Sheet: Temporary Protected Status

 When do TPS designations expire?

-For example, the Secretary recently decided to terminate TPS for El Salvador, Haiti, Sudan and Nicaragua, but extended TPS for eligible immigrants from Honduras and South Sudan through July 2018 and May 2019, respectively.
+For example, the Secretary most recently decided to extend but not re-designate TPS status for Syrians.
+Previously, the Secretary terminated TPS for El Salvador, Haiti, Sudan and Nicaragua, but extended TPS for eligible immigrants from Honduras and South Sudan through July 2018 and May 2019, respectively.

 How do TPS holders contribute to our economy?